I-GUIDE/data-catalog-archive/schema/core.md

 }
 ```

-`citation` can be also expressed as a `creativework` to express more metadata of the item using subproperties from `creativework`.
+`citation` can also be expressed as a `creativework` to express more metadata of the item using sub-properties from `creativework`.
 Note that not all the authors of
 the cited article are listed in this example.

 ``` json